JNavas2/KP2A-Tile/README.md

 # KP2A Tile

-A lightweight Android Quick Settings Tile designed to launch **KeePass2Android**.
+A lightweight Android Quick Settings Tile app designed to launch **Keepass2Android**.

 ## Features
 * **Dual Detection:** Automatically detects and launches either the Offline or Classic version of KeePass2Android.